google/closure-templates/java/src/com/google/template/soy/jbcsrc/README.md

 ~~~

 In this example, we are now checking whether the output is full (after every
-write operation) and we are checking if the SoyValueProviders
+write operation) and we are checking if the `SoyValueProviders`
 can be 'resolved' without blocking prior to resolving.
 Additionally, we are
 storing resolved parameters in fields so that we don’t have to re-resolve them
 when re-entering the method.

-This is the heart of the proposal: to generate for each template a tiny state
+This is the heart of the design: to generate for each template a tiny state
 machine that can be used to save and restore state up to the point of the last
-‘detach’.
+'detach'.
 A sophisticated rendering client could then use these return types
 to detach from the request thread or find other work to do while buffers are
 being flushed or futures are completing.